U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much electricity does a typical nuclear power plant generate?

-In 2011, the "average" nuclear power plant in the United States generated about 12.2 billion kilowatt-hours (kWh).
-There were 65 nuclear power plants with 104 operating nuclear reactors that generated a total of 790 billion kilowatt-hours (kWh), or slightly more than 19% of the nation's electricity.
+In 2012, the "average" nuclear power plant in the United States generated about 11.8 billion kilowatt-hours (kWh).
+There were 65 nuclear power plants with 104 operating nuclear reactors that generated a total of 769 billion kilowatt-hours (kWh), or 19% of the nation's electricity.

 Thirty-six of those plants have two or more reactors.
-The Palo Verde plant in Arizona has three reactors with the largest combined generating capacity1 of about 3,937 Megawatts (MW).
-Fort Calhoun in Nebraska had the smallest capacity with a single reactor at 478 Megawatts (MW).
+The Palo Verde plant in Arizona has three reactors with the largest combined generating capacity1 of about 3,937 megawatts (MW).
+Fort Calhoun in Nebraska had the smallest capacity with a single reactor at 502 megawatts (MW).

-Nuclear Reactor Operational Status Tables (Information and data on nuclear power reactors Generation: by State and Reactor
+U.S. Nuclear Generation and Generating Capacity (Information and data on nuclear power reactors Generation: by State and Reactor)

 Monthly Energy Review, Historical monthly data on electricity generation from nuclear energy